Minnesota Coordinated Responses

 MACRA - related

-- Medicare Access & CHIP Reauthorization Act (MACRA) Notice of Proposed Rule Making (NPRM) on Merit-Based Incentive Payment System (MIPS) and Alternative Payment Model (APM) Incentive Under the Physician Fee Schedule, and Criteria for Physician- Focused Payment Model: the Minnesota e-Health Initiative Coordinated Response was submitted on June 6, 2016.
+- Medicare Access & CHIP Reauthorization Act (MACRA) Notice of Proposed Rule Making (NPRM) on Merit-Based Incentive Payment System (MIPS) and Alternative Payment Model (APM) Incentive Under the Physician Fee Schedule, and Criteria for Physician- Focused Payment Model: the Minnesota e-Health Initiative Coordinated Response (PDF) was submitted on June 6, 2016.

-- Office of the National Coordinator for Health IT’s Request For Information (RFI) on Assessing Interoperability for MACRA: the Minnesota e-Health Initiative Coordinated Response was submitted on June 3, 2016.
+- Office of the National Coordinator for Health IT’s Request For Information (RFI) on Assessing Interoperability for MACRA: the Minnesota e-Health Initiative Coordinated Response (PDF) was submitted on June 3, 2016.

 Draft 2016 Interoperability Standards Advisory

 The Draft 2016 Interoperability Standards Advisory (2016 Advisory) represents the Office of the National Coordinator (ONC) for Health Information Technology’s current thinking on best available standards and implementation specifications.
 The Minnesota e-Health Initiative Coordinated Response for the Draft 2016 Interoperability Standards Advisory (PDF) was submitted November 5, 2015.

 2015 Edition Health IT Certification Criteria, 2015 Edition Base Electronic Health Record (EHR) Definition, and ONC Health IT Certification Program Modifications